oxivanisher/JamesII/README.md

 ```

 ##### evdev
-If you use a DIY IR reciever or sender, you have to configure `/boot/config.txt` on Raspberry Pis
+If you use a DIY IR receiver or sender, you have to configure `/boot/config.txt` on Raspberry Pis
 something like this:
 ```
 [all]